 - If someone is monitoring your calls and texts (like an abusive parent or partner), you can reach out for help using a number they don’t have access to.

 You can connect Burner to apps like Dropbox, Evernote, Slack, and SoundCloud to share or store items.
-Though this app might appeal largely to online daters thanks to it’s GhostBot feature that can give automatic non-committal replies to certain contacts.
+In addition, this app might appeal to online daters thanks to its GhostBot feature.
+This can can give automatic non-committal replies to certain contacts.

 CoverMe puts an emphasis on privacy.
 As well as hiding your number, it allows you to make what it calls “military-grade encrypted phone calls” and store sensitive documents in its “impenetrable” private vault.